KoljaB/TurnVoice/README.md

 # TurnVoice

-A command-line tool to **transform voices** in YouTube videos with additional translation capabilities.
+A command-line tool to **transform voices** in YouTube videos with additional **translation** capabilities.

 ## What to expect

 Replaces the entire audio track of the video with a newly generated voice.
-As a result, all original sounds, including music and ambient noises, are replaced by silence, leaving only the new voice track.
-This approach ensures clarity in the newly generated voice but means that other audio elements from the original video will not be present in the output.
+As a result, all original sounds, including music and ambient noises, are **replaced by silence**, leaving only the new voice track.
+This approach ensures **clarity** in the newly generated voice but means that other audio elements from the original video will be absent in the output.

+- might not always achieve perfect lip synchronization, especially when translating to a different language
+- translation feature is currently in beta (powered by Meta's nllb-200-distilled-600m) and can produce imperfect results
+- occasionally, the synthesis might introduce unexpected noises or distortions in the audio

 ## Source Quality

-- delivers best results with YouTube videos featuring clear spoken content, such as educational videos and podcasts
+- delivers best results with YouTube videos featuring **clear spoken** content (podcasts, educational videos)
-- requires a high-quality, clean source WAV file for effective voice cloning.
+- requires a high-quality, **clean** source WAV file for effective voice cloning

-## Known Issues

-- does not achieve perfect lip synchronization, esp when translating
-- occasionally, the synthesis might introduce unexpected noises or distortions in the audio

 ## Installation